c0febean/home-source/README.md

 # home-source
-Configuration of the user directory for systems based on the linxu and macox series.
+Configuration of the user directory for systems based on the linux and macox series.

 # Usage
 ``` shell